Debt Management or Credit Services Organization Bonds

-Credit service professionals in Illinois must obtain a $100,000 surety bond to ensure their organization conducts business in an ethical and lawful manner.
+Debt and Credit service professionals in Illinois must obtain surety bonds to ensure their organization conducts business in an ethical and lawful manner.
 The bond is for those engaged in the business of selling the services of a credit services organization within the meaning of the Illinois Credit Services Organizations Act.
 The conditions of the surety bond obligate the principal to comply with the provisions of the Act.
 Valid third party actions against the surety bond may include; failure to perform contractual services, misrepresentation, fraudulent credit record actions, and improperly receiving money for services.

 How Much Does a Credit Services Organization Bond Cost in Illinois?